 The screening will help determine whether a full diagnostic assessment is indicated.
 The results will be discussed with you by one of our Advisers and, if it is decided on the basis of your results that you are not to be referred for further assessment, then they will suggest ways in which you might deal with any difficulties you are experiencing; including advising you of the support available through the University's Library and Learning Centre and Academic Skills Centre, and through the University's networked assistive software.

 If the results show that there is a likelihood of dyslexia, you will be referred for a full diagnostic assessment and temporary recommendations may be made for departmental and examination support.
 This diagnostic assessment is also provided free of charge to matriculated students.

 To request a screening appointment, please contact Disability Services

 This assessment consists of consideration of your previous educational history, including any prior screening or diagnosis of dyslexia, and psychometric assessments designed to show whether your difficulties are caused by dyslexia.
 The assessment rationale and procedures are based on the recommendations of the final report of the DfES Working Group Guidelines on Dyslexia and the SpLD Assessment Standards Committee guidelines.

 A comprehensive report on the assessment will be produced, with recommendations on how you can be supported in your studies.
-The assessment is free of charge to matriculated students of Dundee University.
+The assessment is free of charge for matriculated students of Dundee University.

 If dyslexia is diagnosed, you may be eligible to apply for the Disabled Students' Allowance to help meet the cost of your dyslexia-related support needs.
 Any support recommendations will be confirmed with your Academic School/Department and the University's Exams Office with your consent, as appropriate.
 If a diagnosis of dyslexia is not confirmed, you will be directed to other sources of support, including that available through the University's Library and Learning Centre and Academic Skills Centre.

 Useful internal and external resources related to dyslexia are available on our Dyslexia links page.